LArSoft v10_04_05

 Enumerate the possible plane projections.
 More...

-Drift direction: positive or negative.
+Drift sign: positive or negative.
 More...

 typedef enum geo::_plane_proj View_t